Skip to Content

 The Grepr CLI

-The Grepr command-line interface (CLI) allows you to manage jobs and run queries in the Grepr platform.
-You can also use the CLI in your scripts or other clients to automate tasks.
-The CLI supports the following features:
+The Grepr command-line interface (CLI) allows you to manage and interact with resources on the Grepr platform from your terminal.
+You can also use the CLI in your scripts or clients to automate tasks.
+This page includes instructions for installing, configuring, authenticating, and running commands with the CLI.
+This page also includes examples showing how to use the CLI commands.
+Using the CLI, you can:

-• Secure authentication with OAuth 2.0 and automatic refresh and storage of tokens.
+• Secure authentication with OAuth 2.0, including the automatic refresh and storage of tokens.

 • Real-time streaming of job results in a standard, structured format.

-• A choice of output format for results, including enhanced tables, CSV, pretty-printed JSON, raw, and single-line JSON without indentation (compact).
+• A choice of output format for results, including enhanced tables, CSV, pretty-printed JSON, raw, and, when you need to save space, a compact single-line JSON without indentation format.

-• Saving results directly to files with the --output option.
+• Save results directly to files with the --output option.

 The Grepr CLI uses the Grepr REST APIs to provide a convenient command-line interface for common operations.
 For more advanced programmatic access, you can use the APIs directly.
 See Automate Grepr processing with the Grepr REST APIs.